Kaaz/DiscordBot/readme.md

 command_prefix | $ | Prefix for commands (between 1 and 3 characters)
-help_in_pm | false | show help in a private message?<br/>true  -> send a message to the user requesting help<br/>false -> output help to the channel where requested module_games | true | Let people play games against each other music_show_listeners | true | Show who's listening in the *current* commandtrue  -> List all the people who are currently listening to music<br/>false -> Don't show listeners pm_user_events | false | Send a private message to owner when something happens to a user?<br/>true  -> sends a private message to guild-owner<br/>false -> does absolutely nothing show_unknown_commands | false | Show message on nonexistent commands<br/>true -> returns a help message<br/>false -> stays silent use_economy | false | Use the economy feature?<br/>false -> nope!<br/>true -> yep!
+help_in_pm | false | show help in a private message?<br/>true  -> send a message to the user requesting help<br/>false -> output help to the channel where requested module_games | true | Let people play games against each other music_channel | music | Channel where the bots music-related output goes to music_playing_message | clear | Clear the now playing message?<br/>clear  -> sends a message and deletes it when the song is over or skipped<br/>normal -> send the message and just leave it be<br/>off    -> don't send now playing messages music_show_listeners | true | Show who's listening in the *current* command<br/>true  -> List all the people who are currently listening to music<br/>false -> Don't show listeners pm_user_events | false | Send a private message to owner when something happens to a user?<br/>true  -> sends a private message to guild-owner<br/>false -> does absolutely nothing show_unknown_commands | false | Show message on nonexistent commands<br/>true -> returns a help message<br/>false -> stays silent use_economy | false | Use the economy feature?<br/>false -> nope!<br/>true -> yep!